risoftinc/go-logger/CONTRIBUTING.md

 # Contributing to Logger Package

-Thank you for your interest in contributing to the Risoft Inc. Logger package!
+Thank you for your interest in contributing to the Risoftinc.
+Logger package!
 This document provides guidelines for contributing to this project.

 ## Code of Conduct